InsideNDSports - Hansen: Notre Dame shows its flaws — and the heart to transcend them

 “I looked at my dad in the stands, which I do every game, and all I see is just, ‘Keep moving.
 If you wanna feel better, run it out.’”

-Cross did one better than just running it out a week after Ohio State’s last-minute drive, combined with ND’s coaching blunders at the goal line, resulted in a 17-14 home loss and turned the matchup with the highest-ranked Duke team to take the field in 29 seasons into, at the very least, a character-defining game.
+The son of former NFL tight end Howard Cross Jr. did one better than just running it out a week after Ohio State’s last-minute drive, combined with ND’s coaching blunders at the goal line, resulted in a 17-14 home loss and turned the matchup with the highest-ranked Duke team to take the field in 29 seasons into, at the very least, a character-defining game.

-In front of a frenzied crowd of 40,768, stuffed several hundred people beyond Wallace Wade’s listed capacity, Cross set a template for his teammate of how to transcend.
-As did quarterback Sam Hartman, when some of his top receivers were hobbled.
+In front of a frenzied crowd of 40,768, stuffed several hundred people beyond Wallace Wade’s listed capacity, Cross set a template for his teammates of how to transcend.
+As did quarterback Sam Hartman, on a night when some of his top receivers were hobbled.

 And running back Audric Estimé, after being bottled up for most of the night.
 And tight end Mitchell Evans, to name a few.